stupidmankind/BYpassDoc/docs/source/commands/beginlistloop.rst

 ----------

 **Variable Name**
-	Enter the list variable to be looped
+	Indicate the list variable to be looped.